ahmadnisarr/sprint/README.md

-AI Resume Generator
+AI Resume Generator - Sprint 2 Update

-How to Run the Program
+📌 How to Run the Program
-1. Install Dependencies
+1️⃣ Install Dependencies
 Run the following command to install required libraries: pip install -r requirements.txt

-2. Set Up API Key
+2️⃣ Set Up API Key
 Create a .env file in the project folder and add your Together.AI API key:
 TOGETHER_API_KEY=your_api_key_here

-3. Run the Program
+3️⃣ Run the Program
 Execute the script using:
 python resume_generator.py

-4. Enter Your Details
+4️⃣ Enter Your Details
 When prompted, provide your:
-Name
+✅ Name
-Experience
+✅ Experience
-Skills
+✅ Skills
-Education
+✅ Education
-Job Description (optional for customization)
+✅ Job Description (optional for customization)

-5. Get Your Resume
+5️⃣ Get Your Resume
 The AI will generate a professional resume and save it as resume.md.

-Why We Chose meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo via Together.AI
-We selected Meta-Llama 3.1-8B-Instruct-Turbo because:
- It follows detailed instructions, ensuring the resume format is structured and professional.
- It produces high-quality and contextually relevant text.
- It is optimized for instruction-following tasks, making it well-suited for resume generation.
- Together.AI provides a cost-effective and accessible way to use advanced AI models.

-How We Improved AI Resume Generation
-We optimized the AI-generated resume by:

-1 Custom Prompt Engineering

-We structured the prompt to include role-specific details and tailor the response to the job description.
-Example: "Generate a resume for a software engineer with expertise in Python and cloud computing."
-2 Formatting for Professionalism

-The AI is instructed to output markdown (.md) format, making the resume clean and readable.
-We explicitly guide the model to use sections like "Experience", "Education", and "Skills".
-3 Refining Output with Temperature Control

-We set a temperature value of 0.7, balancing creativity with precision.
-This prevents the AI from generating overly generic or verbose content.
-4 Iterative Improvements

-We tested multiple prompt variations to refine the resume structure.
-Example: Adjusting phrasing to ensure it highlights achievements and impact rather than just listing responsibilities.
+🛠 Sprint 2 Enhancements
+Sprint 2 focused on database integration, automated testing, and CI/CD improvements to make the AI Resume Generator more robust.

+✅ New Features in Sprint 2
+1️⃣ Database Integration
+Stores generated resumes in an SQLite database (resumes.db).
+Tracks generated resumes to prevent duplicates.
+Uses SQLAlchemy for efficient database operations.
+2️⃣ Automated Testing
+Ensures AI output is stored correctly in the database.
+Tests API calls to verify AI-generated responses.
+Uses pytest for test automation.
+3️⃣ Continuous Integration (CI/CD)
+GitHub Actions automates:
+✅ Code linting (flake8)
+✅ Automated testing (pytest)
+✅ Build and execution verification
+Prevents errors from breaking the project.